Dozens of helping hands take over Andover

 Ronk and his family were out of town when the tornado struck. they lost almost everything, but his spirits remain high.

-“Obviously you can see that our house has minor damage,” Ronk continued, Ronk.
+“Obviously, you can see that our house has minor damage,” Ronk continued.

 Before graduating last year, Ronk played for Andover Central baseball team.
 His former coach decided to help him and his family cover their bases.